mdpabel/notes/postgresql.md

 1. \->: Extracts a JSON object field or array element.
 2. \->>: Extracts a JSON object field or array element as text
 3. @>: Checks if a JSON object contains another JSON object or if a JSON array contains a specified element.
+4. ||: The concatenation operator, used here to append the new element to the existing array.

 #### Using CASE with SELECT